| 7. CORRECTING YOUR

 involve learning to use your body in a better way, while the last

+two depend on external manipulation.
 Let us however look at the problem from an Engineering

 perspective.
 There are 206 bones in the human body and more than 600